RyanCamo/Cobaya_Chains/SALT2mu/README.md

 c) test.yaml

 This is the file that we use to run our job.
-The only thing you (may) need to change here is the path to a BBC output .FITRES file.
-Its currently not on Github, but ill put it on there shortly within SALT2mu/BBC_example.FITRES (might be there).

 To run the cobaya job, you require cobaya and from your shell 'cobaya-run test.yaml'

+d) nonstandard.FITRES

+This is the output file from BBC im trying to mimic.
+This was created using a Fiducial cosmology: w=-1.5, om = 0.5, ol = 0.5.
+I use the BiasCor values from this output file as if I got them from the interpolator.
+HOWEVER, im not grabbing the correct biascor alpha/beta values as I sample alpha and beta.